 Your Reno RV rental will also equip you to experience the ‘The Loneliest Highway’ US Route 50.
 The highway crosses Nevada to the state of Utah; and offers some spectacular scenery of ochre desert, high mountains and deep valleys along the way.
 This is the route that leads to the Great Basin National Park.
 As you drive your campervan hire in Reno, you will pass by some notable attractions like the old mining towns of Ely, Eureka and Austin.

 Experience the Old West

-About 25 miles to the north in your RV rental in Reno is Pyramid Lake renowned for its fishing and beaches.
-The lake is also home to Anaho Island, a sanctuary for the American white pelican so bring your binoculars and tick the bird off your life list.
-Also north of Reno is the National Wild Burro and Horse Center where you can learn about or even adopt one of these magnificent animals.
+About 25 miles to the north in your RV rental in Reno is Pyramid Lake; which is renowned for its fishing and beaches.
+The lake is also home to Anaho Island, a sanctuary for the American white pelican; so bring your binoculars and tick the bird off your life list.
+Also north of Reno is the National Wild Burro and Horse Center; where you can learn about or even adopt one of these magnificent animals.

 To the south, about an hour’s drive by Reno RV rental in Nevada, you have Washoe Lake State park which is always a popular destination for enjoying water activities.
 If you would like to see how the “Old West” looked like, drive your motorhome hire or campervan rental to Virginia City, (population 1,000) which has managed to cling on to its frontier past, at least as far as several saloons and other Victorian buildings you can see lining its main street.

 Continue driving south with your Reno motorhome rental for 150 miles and you will reach the eastern entrance to the Yosemite National Park.